gatecat/prjoxide/README.md

 A framework is in place to parse bitstreams and fuzz bitstream changes.
 Currently the logic tile (PLC) config and interconnect; basic IO and IOLOGIC config; EBR config; global routing ; DSP and PLL config have been fuzzed.
 Remaining work includes finishing IO, PCIe and SGMII fuzzing.

 prjoxide may also need to be updated to support the production silicon.
 Most of the current testing has been done with LIFCL-40 devices, with limited testing on the LIFCL-17.
+There has also been some early investigations into Certus-Pro NX support.

 prjoxide is also aiming to support the [SymbiFlow FPGA interchange format](https://github.com/SymbiFlow/fpga-interchange-schema) and includes support for generating (currently incomplete) device resource data.
 This is not yet a working end to end flow and currently the direct nextpnr based flow described below should be used.